DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-02-02-polarized-expression-of-modern-civilization.md

 and on.
 There is no conflict within, there are no personal sacrifices, there are no decisions to be made.
 Only factions to be formed and to have one faction kill and get praised by the world, or be killed and be called a martyr.
 This plague has swept most of the biggest franchises of Hollywood.
 The rationale for this is simple: dumb down the movie enough to reach widest audience base possible (primarily non-english speaking population).
-In fact even the process of movie-making as an art-form itself has been compromised by these money making machines
-(watch [these videos](https://www.youtube.com/user/everyframeapainting/videos?shelf_id=1&sort=p&view=0) to see what I mean).
+In fact even the process of movie-making as an art-form itself has been compromised by these money making machines (watch [these videos](https://www.youtube.com/user/everyframeapainting/videos?shelf_id=1&sort=p&view=0) to see what I mean).

 I wonder what the psychological impact this has on children (especially combined with the social pressure of competing and expectation of being the best at everything).

 ### Politics

 Destin Sandlin [YouTube channel: Smarter-Everyday](https://youtu.be/Tjl8ka3F6QU?t=21m54s) in a conversation with President Barack Obama discussed issue of polarization in Politics.
  Obama's answer was simple and rational: (paraphrased) When people just depend on single source of news which itself might have certain bias, that biased information becomes their belief.
- This is even supported by statistic in Justin's [subsequent video](https://youtu.be/GpWQHFzrEqc?t=4m22s)
+ This is even supported by statistic in Destin's [subsequent video](https://youtu.be/GpWQHFzrEqc?t=4m22s)

 ### Twitter and YouTube comments